jkeohan/bonus_lectures/AWS/intro-to-dynamoDB/intro-to-dynamodb.md

 ### Get All Projects

-Let's start with retrieving object we added to the table so let's open the **projects-get** Lambda function.
+Let's start with retrieving the item we added to the table.
+Since the **projects-get** Lambda function is meant to return all projects that is where we will start.

 #### AWS SDK

-Before we can access any of the AWS services we must first import the AWS SDK.
+Before we can access any of the AWS services we must first import the AWS SDK into the Lambda function.

 ```js
 const AWS = require('aws-sdk');
 ```

-Now instantiate a new instance of service we want to work with, in this case DynamoDB.
+The SDK provides access to many of the AWS services and we must now instantiate a new instance of service we want to work with, in this case DynamoDB.

 Working with DynamoDB requires that we define the **region** and **apiVersion**

 ```js
 const AWS = require('aws-sdk');